Delhi's water crisis to be resolved within 2-3 years: CM Arvind Kejriwal | Law-Order

 - India

-Delhi's water crisis will be resolved within the next two-three years as the government is taking radical steps to tackle the problem, Chief Minister Arvind Kejriwal said on Tuesday.
+Delhi's water crisis will be resolved within the next two-three years with the government taking steps to enhance the water supply capacity by up to 300 million gallons a day (MGD), Chief Minister Arvind Kejriwal has said.

-In 2015, Delhi's water production stood at 850 million gallons per day (MGD).
-It has now increased to 1,000 MGD, he said at a press conference at the Delhi Secretariat.
+According to official estimates, around two crore residents of the capital need approximately 1,300 MGD of water for drinking and daily needs.
+But the Delhi Jal Board can supply only around 1,000 MGD, leaving many areas grappling with a shortage.

-Kejriwal said he has set an ambitious target to further enhance Delhi's water production capacity to a range of 1,200-1,300 MGD.
+Kejriwal said the DJB's water supply capacity has increased from 850 MGD in 2015 to 1,000 MGD now and that he has set an ambitious target to further enhance it to a range of 1,200-1,300 MGD within two to three years.

-Once this goal is achieved, Delhiites will no longer face water shortages, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)